Six-dimensional nilpotent Lie algebras: Introduction

 \section{Introduction}

 The classification of small-dimensional Lie algebras is a classical problem.
 The history of the classification problem of 6-dimensional nilpotent Lie algebras goes back to Umlauf (\cite{umlauf}).
 In the 1950's Morozov (\cite{morozov}) published a classification of 6-dimensional nilpotent Lie algebras valid over fields of characteristic 0.
 Recently several classifications have appeared, over various ground fields.
 We mention \cite{gong} (over algebraically closed fields, and over the real field), \cite{sch} (over various finite fields) \cite{artw} (over fields of characteristic not 2).
 However, no classification that treats all ground fields, in particular fields of characteristic 2, is known up to now.
 It is the purpose of this paper to complete the classification of 6-dimensional nilpotent Lie algebras over an arbitrary field.
 Nilpotent Lie algebras up to dimension five are well-known.
 There is just one isomorphism type of nilpotent Lie algebras with dimension two, two isomorphism types in dimension~3, three isomorphism type in dimension 4, and 9 isomorphism types in dimension~5.
 The classification of nilpotent Lie algebras with dimension up to~5 is independent of the field in the sense that the isomorphism types can be described by uniform structure constant tables with integer entries.
 This is not, however, the case in dimension~6, as the number of isomorphism types of 6-dimensional nilpotent Lie algebras may depend on the characteristic of the underlying field.
 There are 36 isomorphism types over $\F_2$, but only 34 isomorphism types over $\F_3$; see~\cite{sch}.
 Over fields $\F$ of characteristic not 2, the number of isomorphism types is $26+4s$ where $s$ is the (possibly infinite) index of $(\F^*)^2$ in the multiplicative group $\F^*$ of $\F$ (\cite{artw}).
 In the present paper we give a classification that covers all ground fields, in particular also those of characteristic 2.
 For a field $\F$ of characteristic~2, define an equivalence relation $\relstarplus$ on $\F$ as follows: $\alpha\relstarplus\beta$ if and only if $\alpha=\gamma^2\beta+\delta^2$ with some $\gamma\in\F^*$ and $\delta\in\F$.
 Let $t$ be the (possibly infinite) number of equivalence classes of $\relstarplus$ in $\F$.
+Moreover, for a field $\F$ of characteristic~2, define the equivalence relation $\relpsi$ by $\alpha\relpsi\beta$ if and only if there is a $\gamma\in \F$ with $\gamma^2+\gamma+\alpha+\beta=0$.
+Let $u$ be the (possibly infinite) number of equivalence classes of $\relpsi$ in $\F$.